Integrable Massless and Massive Fermions: Introduction

-Fortunately, recent advances based on Kennedy's foundational idea \cite{Kennedy:1992aa} have made it promising to bootstrap $R$-matrices for 2D statistical mechanical models from integrable quantum Hamiltonians \cite{zhang2026bootstrappingrmatrix}.
-The program utilizes the infinite number of algebraic constraints contained in the YBE when the $R$-matrix is Taylor expanded in terms of its spectral parameter, and therefore only works for relativistic $R$-matrices that are functions of a single spectral parameter.
-With the goal of extending this method to general $R$-matrices in mind, my definition of `free fermionic integrability' is adopted to be the simultaneous satisfaction of the YBE and Shastry's decorated YBE (DYBE) \cite{ShastryDYBE} by the $R$-matrix.
-Shastry discovered his DYBE as a building block for his construction of the $R$-matrix for the 1D Hubbard model \cite{PhysRevLett.56.2453}, which specifies the Boltzmann weights of an integrable bi-layer vertex model.
-It turns out that the additional constraint from the DYBE significantly simplifies the bootstrap procedure to closed-form expressions of higher coefficients in the $R$-matrix expansion in terms of lower ones.
-As a result, the $R$-matrix of free fermionic integrable Hamiltonians can be iteratively solved without using Kennedy's trace trick, and the free fermionic condition can also be conveniently tested with local Hamiltonians.
+Recent progress, building on Kennedy’s foundational work \cite{Kennedy:1992aa}, has opened the possibility of bootstrapping $R$-matrices for 2D statistical models directly from integrable quantum Hamiltonians \cite{zhang2026bootstrappingrmatrix}.
+This approach exploits the infinite hierarchy of algebraic constraints encoded in the YBE by Taylor expanding the $R$-matrix in its spectral parameter, and is therefore limited to relativistic $R$-matrices depending on a single spectral parameter.
+With the goal of extending such methods to more general, non-relativistic $R$-matrices, I introduce a definition of integrable `massless fermions' in terms of the $R$-matrix: an $R$-matrix describes an integrable massless fermion if it satisfies both the YBE and Shastry’s decorated YBE (DYBE) \cite{ShastryDYBE}.
+Shastry originally discovered the DYBE in constructing the $R$-matrix of the one-dimensional Hubbard model \cite{PhysRevLett.56.2453}, where it governs an integrable bi-layer vertex model.
+Imposing the DYBE in addition to the YBE yields strong extra constraints that substantially simplify the bootstrap procedure, allowing higher-order coefficients in the $R$-matrix expansion to be expressed explicitly in terms of lower-order ones.
+As a consequence, the $R$-matrix of massless-fermionic integrable Hamiltonians can be constructed iteratively without recourse to Kennedy’s trace trick, and the massless fermion condition itself becomes directly testable at the level of the local Hamiltonian.